Tip of the day: On IRC you can use the HELPOP command to read about various IRC commands.

 }

-Similarly, module-exists can come in handy for third party modules:
+Similarly, module-exists can come in handy for third party modules, and this shows @else:

 @if module-exists("third/coolmodule")